simongoricar/fs-more/README.md

   of files and directories.*

   This seems like a long shot and would need some concrete use cases before proceeding.
 Maybe [`windows-acl`](https://github.com/trailofbits/windows-acl) could help?
 If this feature is to be developed, I think we should not expose any underlying ACL API and allow purely for mirroring it when copying or moving.
-This should almost definitely be under a feature flag.
+This should definitely be under a feature flag.

 </details>

 <br>